SynBioDex/SBOL-visual/SEPs/SEP_V013.md

 #### Formation of a species from many others

-If many different source elements combine (e.g. complex formation) to produce a new species or act together for regulation, then lines can be joined, but the junction SHOULD be annotated with a solid filled circle, as per SBGN.
+If multiple source elements combine (e.g., complex formation) to produce a new species or act together for regulation, then lines can be joined, but the junction SHOULD be annotated with a solid filled circle, as per SBGN.

 ![example-multi-source-complex](SEP_V013-ex-multi-source-complex.png)